On the Provability Logic of HA: Introduction

-There is another interesting road in provability logic, which considers provability interpretations in Heyting's Arithmetic, the intuitionistic fragment of $\PA$.
-First results in this field goes back to \citep{Myhill,Friedman75}, where they prove that $\Box (B\vee C)\to(\Box B\vee \Box C)$ does not belong to the provability logic of $\HA$.
-Nevertheless, \citep{Leivant} shows that the axiom schema $\Box (B\vee C)\to\Box (\Box B\vee C)$ belongs to the provability logic of $\HA$.
-Then \citep{VisserThes,Visser82} studies the provability logic of $\HA$ and characterizes its letterless fragment. \citep{Visser02,Iemhoff.Preservativity,IemhoffT} consider a generalization of provability, called preservativity, which is intuitionistic version of its akin, interpretability \citep{VisserInterpretability,Visser-Interpretability}.
-The propositional language for preservativity, named $\lcalp$ in this paper, has a binary modal operator $\rhd $ with following interpretation for $A\rhd B$:
+Another significant direction in provability logic considers provability interpretations in Heyting Arithmetic ($\HA$), the intuitionistic fragment of $\PA$.
+Early results in this area include \citep{Myhill,Friedman75}, which demonstrate that $\Box (B\vee C)\to(\Box B\vee \Box C)$ does not belong to the provability logic of $\HA$.
+However, \citep{Leivant} shows that the axiom schema $\Box (B\vee C)\to\Box (\Box B\vee C)$ does belong to this logic.
+Subsequent work by \citep{VisserThes,Visser82} studies the provability logic of $\HA$ and characterizes its letterless fragment. \citep{Visser02,Iemhoff.Preservativity,IemhoffT} investigate a generalization of provability called \emph{preservativity}, which serves as the intuitionistic analogue of interpretability \citep{VisserInterpretability,Visser-Interpretability}.
+The propositional language for preservativity, denoted $\lcalp$ in this paper, includes a binary modal operator $\rhd$ with the following interpretation for $A\rhd B$:

-Albert Visser axiomatizes a logic, called $\iph$ and together with Dick de Jongh proves the soundness of $\iph$ for above-mentioned arithmetical interpretations.
-Then Rosalie Iemhoff conjectures that $\iph$ is also complete for the arithmetical interpretations.
-Although results of this paper reinforce Iemhoff's conjecture, the arithmetical completeness of $\iph$ remains open. \citep{Sigma.Prov.HA,Jetze-Visser,Sigma.Prov.HA*} characterize the provability logic of $\HA$ and $\HA^*$ (a self completion of $\HA$ introduced in \citep{Visser82}) for $\Sigma_1$-substitutions.
-In some sense, \citep{Rev-SPLHA} shows that the provability logic of $\HA$ for $\Sigma_1$-substitutions, named $\lles$ here, is essentially $\iglca$.
-More precisely, \citep{Rev-SPLHA} defines some translation $(.)^\Boxh$ which embeds $\lles$ into $\iglca$. \citep{mojtahedi2021hard} characterizes $\Sigma_1$-provability logics of $\HA$ and $\HA^*$ relative in $\PA$ and the standard model $\nat$.
+Albert Visser axiomatized a logic called $\iph$ and, together with Dick de Jongh, proved its soundness for the arithmetical interpretation described above.
+Rosalie Iemhoff conjectured that $\iph$ is also complete for this interpretation.
+While the results of the present paper reinforce Iemhoff's conjecture, the arithmetical completeness of $\iph$ remains open. \citep{Sigma.Prov.HA,Jetze-Visser,Sigma.Prov.HA*} characterize the provability logic of $\HA$ and $\HA^*$ (a self-completion of $\HA$ introduced in \citep{Visser82}) for $\Sigma_1$-substitutions.
+In a sense, \citep{Rev-SPLHA} shows that the provability logic of $\HA$ for $\Sigma_1$-substitutions, denoted $\lles$ here, is essentially $\iglca$.
+More precisely, \citep{Rev-SPLHA} defines a translation $(.)^\Boxh$ that embeds $\lles$ into $\iglca$. \citep{mojtahedi2021hard} characterizes the $\Sigma_1$-provability logics of $\HA$ and $\HA^*$ relative to $\PA$ and the standard model $\nat$.